 - Listen to the video about Braque’s painting The Viaduct at L’Estaque.
 LINK: https://www.khanacademy.org/humanities/art-1010/early-abstraction/cubism/v/braque-le-viaduc-l-estaque-the-viaduct-at-l-estaque-1908

-- ‘Analytic Cubism’ is the name for the phase that describes the two artists’ fulfillment of the original goals and ideas about Cubism.
-They figured out what they were trying to do and then they made many paintings in the Analytic Cubist style.
+- ‘Analytic Cubism’ is the name for the first phase that describes the two artists’ fulfillment of the original goals and ideas about Cubism.
+They figured out what they were trying to do as they made paintings in the Analytic Cubist style.
 Read the short treatment of Braque’s portrait painting The Portuguese.
 LINK: https://www.khanacademy.org/humanities/art-1010/early-abstraction/cubism/a/braque-the-portuguese

 - On the worksheet, add any relevant terms to the area about Analytic Cubism.

 - Picasso’s Still Life with Chair Caning is the beginning of the second phase of Cubism, the Synthetic Cubist phase.
 Read the essay that explains this transition and listen to the video about the artwork: